thgossler/OutlookCalendarSync-pub/README.md

 ## Overview

-This Windows desktop program synchronizes your appointments from your Microsoft Outlook Desktop (classic) calendar selectively and one-way to your personal iCloud calendar with data protection and privacy in mind.
+This Windows desktop program synchronizes your (work) appointments from your Microsoft Outlook Desktop (classic) calendar selectively and one-way to your (personal) iCloud calendar with data protection and privacy in mind.

 I created this program a long time ago and it's been doing a great job for me personally.
 Recently, I decided to make it available for others as well.
 I have polished it for being usable by a wider audience.
 I hope you find it useful, too.

-And here's the typical use scenario for the tool:
+And here's the typical use scenario for the tool (see also the [homepage](https://www.apps.thomas-gossler.de/OutlookCalendarSync/) for a more detailed presentation):

 As a busy professional managing both work and personal commitments, keeping track of your work schedule outside the office can be challenging.
 You might prefer using your personal iPhone over a company phone for convenience, or perhaps